 J2, J3, J6 and J7 are debug ports.
 Connect the signal that needs to be tested to the square hole and test the round hole, or connect the round hole to a measuring instrument.
-Using these debug ports can avoid damage to the PCB pads and traces, which is convenient for debugging.
+Using these debug ports can avoid damage to the PCB pads and traces.

-Figure 7-1 Debug Ports for the UM980 Module
+Figure 7-1 Debug Ports